auchung/seasonal-recipes/README.md

 ### Test Design

 - **Test Type**: Permutation test
-- **Test Statistic**: Difference in mean average rating between recipes with more than the median number of ingredients vs. at or below the median
+- **Test Statistic**: Difference in mean average rating between recipes with more than the median number of ingredients vs. less than or equal to the median
 - **Significance Level (α)**: 0.05

 We first split the dataset into two groups:
 - Group A: Recipes with `n_ingredients` > median
 - Group B: Recipes with `n_ingredients` ≤ median

 We computed the observed difference in their mean `avg_rating`, then shuffled the `n_ingredients` values 1000 times to create a null distribution of differences.
-The p-value was computed as the proportion of permuted differences that were greater than or equal to the observed difference (in absolute value).
+The p-value was computed as the proportion of the absolute permuted differences that were greater than or equal to the observed difference.

 <iframe
   src="assets/hyp.html"